 Thankfully, we’re on to these “gaslighters.”
 They can’t hide forever!
 And, for the gaslit, we have a few key phrases to discuss that can be helpful indicators for when someone is attempting to pull the wool over your eyes.

-10 Key Gaslighting Phrases
+10 Common Gaslighting Phrases To Listen For

 The language used for gaslighting is so common that it’s barely even noticed most of the time.
 And this subtle touch is what makes it so effective.
 For example, are you sure you meant what you said yesterday?